-Arts and Sciences Minor
+Liberal Arts Minor

-The minor consists of three arts and sciences courses (9 – 12 credits) in a discipline or program outside the student’s major.
+The minor consists of three liberal arts courses (9 – 12 credits) in a discipline or program outside the student’s major.
 Two of the courses must be at the 3000-level or above, and the third is the capstone, a research-oriented and communication-intensive course at the 4000-level or above.
 In most cases, the capstone may be taken only after the student has completed the other two courses in the minor, and it must be taken at Baruch College.
 There is no GPA requirement for College Option courses, but to graduate with a liberal arts minor, a student must have a grade point average of at least 2.00 in the three courses that make up his or her minor.

 The Weissman School offers both single-discipline and interdisciplinary minors, which include courses from two or more departments.
 The interdisciplinary minors are listed below: